eslint/rfcs/designs/2022-supress-ignored-file-warnings/README.md

     on the ESLint blog to explain the motivation?
 -->

 The [CLI Documentation](https://eslint.org/docs/user-guide/command-line-interface) should be updated to include the new flag.
-Additionally, [Node.js API documentation](https://eslint.org/docs/developer-guide/nodejs-api#-new-eslintoptions) will need to add additional option under `new ESLint(options)`.

-[Ignoring Code](https://eslint.org/docs/user-guide/configuring/ignoring-code) page will need to be updated to reflect the changes to the error messages.
+It is necessary to mention that it is only available when using FlatESLint.

 ## Drawbacks